rajakumarjha/Snakes-And-Ladder-back-end-code-in-java/README.md

 This random points to some next node or previous node which makes it acts as a snakes or a ladder.
 During the run time of the code the position of snakes and ladder is determined randomly.

-Problem: Not a user friendly one.
+Problem: 1.Not a user friendly one.
 Since graphics is missing.!
+         2.code is bit long this can further be reduced.